department-for-transport-public/naptanmapper/README.md

 - **Alternatively** use the search cabability of the drop down to search for a specific stop
 - The selected stop will display on the map with its relevant data in the table below

-### 3.2 How do I visualise a specific stop within the contet of its locality?
+### 3.2 How do I visualise a specific stop within the context of its locality?
 - Follow the steps in 3.1 to locate the stop on the map
 - Change the toggle to Locality (2.1.2)
 - Dependent in Select Variable input (2.1.3), select the correct locality by name or code (2.1.4)